malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 Inspiration:
 - "For present purposes we will also speak of abstract but immediately expressible concepts as conscious — including our currently expressible beliefs, intentions, meanings, knowledge, and expectations.
 Notice that these abstract concepts are experienced differently from perceptual and imaginal events (Natsoulas, 1982a; Baars, 1986b, and throughout this book).
 Abstract concepts do not have the same rich, clear, consistent qualities that we find in the visual experience of this book: no color, texture, warmth, size, location, clear beginning and ending, etc. Perceptual and imaginal experiences are characterized by such qualities.
 Conceptual events are not.
 In contrast to qualitative conscious experiences, we will sometimes refer to abstract conceptual events in terms of conscious access.
 This issue is closely related to the question of focal vs. peripheral consciousness."
 (Baars, 2021)

 Some internal endogenous representations are "accurately reportable" (Baars, 2021).
 Internal representation of senses, particularly auditory and visual.
-Others are not, particularly abstract concepts.
+Others are not, particularly abstract concepts and "feelings of knowing" (FOKs).

 My theory is theory is that this is an unsurprising result of the fact that the accurately reportable perceptions have clear physical representations, while the abstract perceptions do not.